5 Reasons To Choose a New Surrogate vs. Experienced Surrogates

 Surrogates who are experienced, however, have a different attitude.
 Because they have been through the process a few times, they typically know what to expect.
 While parents might find this prior knowledge advantageous, it does come with its drawbacks.
 Because they know what to expect, the surrogate might ask for more money.

 While not all experienced surrogates are solely interested in becoming a surrogate for the money it could be the case.
 They may not be as interested in getting to know you, the intended parent, as new surrogates are.

 Because of their knowledge, they may try to dictate what medical protocols to follow or what clinics to attend.
 This might prove to be difficult for you.

 Overall, experienced surrogates may be less appreciative of the time, effort, and money that the parents are giving her.
 Newer surrogates are more likely to appreciate their intended parents.

-The problem with this is that using a larger surrogate agency in California, you will pay a significantly larger agency fee in addition to larger surrogate compensation (in excess of $55,000- over $10,000 more than our experienced surrogate compensation).
+The problem with this is that using a larger surrogate agency in California, you will pay a significantly larger agency fee in addition to larger surrogate compensation.
+Check out how much surrogacy costs.

 By using a new surrogate, your surrogate compensation and overall cost of surrogacy will be less.

 Becoming a surrogate with a California surrogate agency means that you’re healthy.
 Experienced surrogates may have been healthy once, but because of the frequent use of their reproductive organs, they’re also more worn out.

 With the more pregnancies that a woman has, the more likely it is for complications to occur.